 Figure 4: Smart Grid Interconnection with Back Office Software Systems

+Figure 4 depicts how the network communications platform connects the radio frequency mesh technology (that in essence collects data from the smart meters) with our back office systems.

-Figure 4Customer Engagement Best Practices
+Customer Engagement Best Practices

 An effective customer engagement plan, successfully put into practice, is of paramount importance before implementing smart grid.
 Such a program must address the three top customer concerns surrounding smart grid —that is, safety issues related to radio frequency, privacy, and security.

-Our customer engagement program for the Initial Phase is already underway.
+Our customer engagement program for the Demonstration Project is still underway.
 Our visits to other utilities not only validated the need for planning, but also showed us different ideas on how to respond to customer inquiries.

 Oklahoma Gas and Electric (OG&E) has implemented a Silver Spring Networks Web portal (a Customer Energy Portal), which has proven to be an effective tool for their customers.
 They clearly know how to serve their customers.
 In 2013, OG&E received a J.D.
 Power and Associates award for the highest customer satisfaction in the South.
 Edison Electric Institute awarded their prestigious 2013 Edison Award to the utility for its innovative SmartHours program, engaging customers and delaying the construction of additional fossil-based generation.